MasterMedo/aoc/README.md

 # advent of code

-### mostly python
+### python only branch

-### possible occurances of:
-bash, c, c++, C#, Go, haskell, J, java, javascript, K, perl, python, R, ruby, rust

-In each repository you can find the table of currently finished tasks.
+- in each repository you can find the table of currently finished tasks

+note that for now some tasks were solved in other programming languages you can find them in the non-python branch